Nickel Lymphocyte Proliferation Test (NiLPT)

 The entire series of tests will take about a week to complete.
-You will typically have an answer on the last day of testing, although the blood test for nickel allergy takes about 2 weeks for the results.
+You will typically have an answer on the last day of testing, although the blood tests for nickel and cobalt allergy take about 2 weeks for the results.

-Please follow these directions while the patch tests are in place:
+Please follow these directions while the patch test panels are in place:

-- You can take a shallow bath or sponge bath, but avoid getting your back wet.
-However, you can take a shower or bath once the panels are removed.
+You can take a shallow bath or sponge bath, but avoid getting your back wet.
+However, you can take a shower or bath after the panels are removed.

-- If you have too much itching or burning under a particular patch, you make cut it out from the rest of the panel, take a photo of the area, and call to let us know, (303-398-1355, Option 4.)
+If you have too much itching or burning under a particular patch, you may cut it out from the rest of the panel, take a photo of the area, and call to let us know, (303-398-1355, Option 4.)
 Email the photo to email@example.com, or bring it in for your next visit.